ipfs/specs/src/compact-denylist-format.md

 The denylist itself, after the header, is a collection of **block items** and block-item-specific hints.
-There are different flavours of block items, depending on whether we are blocking by CID, CID+path, Path, IPNS, using double-hashing etc. but the idea is that whether an item is blocked or not can be decided directly and ideally, prior to retrieval.
+There are different flavours of block items, depending on whether we are blocking by CID, CID+path, Path, IPNS, using double-hashing etc. but the idea is that whether an item is blocked or not SHOULD be decided directly and ideally, _prior to retrieval_.

 We include *negative block items* as well, with the idea of enabling denylists that are append-only.
 One of the main operational constraints we have seen is